oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

     .
     upgradedServices['ServiceName'] = new ServiceName();
     ```
-- If you’re working with async on AngularJS and your tests don’t seem to run correctly, make sure you’re using $apply in the spec, as in this [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/topic-editor-page/services/topic-editor-state.service.spec.ts#L716-L720).
+- If you’re working with async on AngularJS and your tests don’t seem to run correctly, make sure you’re using `$apply` or `$digest` in the spec, as in this [example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/topic-editor-page/services/topic-editor-state.service.spec.ts#L716-L720).

 ## Services
 Services are one of the most important features in the codebase.
 They contain logic that can be used across the codebase multiple times.
 There are three possible extensions for services: